philsturgeon/awesome-earth/README.md

 - [Tight5 farm](https://tight5.farm) - Delivered by cargo bicycle, our microgreens, sprouts, and culinary herbs are grown sustainably at production scale in an ultra-minimalist hydroponic vertical farming unit
 - [Too Good To Go](https://toogoodtogo.co.uk/) - Sell your surplus food, easily and sustainably!
 Save delicious food and fight food waste.
 Find your favorite food and go rescue it.
 - [We Are Phenix](https://wearephenix.com/en/) - Buy unsold goods from local businesses at a reduced price.
 Sell expired products to clients, donate to charities, reuse organic waste for animal food, and more.
 With over 100k meals saved per day, we are well on our way to reach the objective of zero food waste.
-- [The Felix Project](https://thefelixproject.org/) - Collects fresh, nutritious food that cannot be sold.
+- [The Felix Project](https://thefelixproject.org/) - London-based charity that collects fresh, nutritious food that cannot be sold.
 Deliver this surplus food to charities and schools so they can provide healthy meals and help the most vulnerable in our society.
 Reducing food waste and poverty.
+- [OddBox]
 ## Footprint Calculators
 - [Carbon Analytics](https://www.co2analytics.com/) - Link a Xero accounts to assess each purchase a company makes, calculating the carbon impact of things like fuel, power purchases, transportation and more as well as supply chain impacts.